Youssef-Ghallab/pose-workspace-private/README.md

 It contains three main components:

 - [`ViTPose/`](./ViTPose): the main top-down pose pipeline, training code, Slurm jobs, and LocSim evaluation code.
-- [`yolo26det/`](./yolo26det): Ultralytics detector-side scripts used as a lightweight detector baseline workspace.
+- [`yolo26det/`](./yolo26det): copied Ultralytics baseline scripts.
+In practice, this folder is mainly useful as the legacy end-to-end pose baseline workspace rather than as the detector used by the ViTPose top-down pipeline.
 - [`RT_DETR/`](./RT_DETR): RT-DETR weights used by the config-driven detector-to-pose evaluation flow.

 ## Where To Start